Afod2000/IGPTX/README.md

 + `bash setup.sh`
 + `nano key.py`

-+ Now here put your openai API key in `key.py` file. and save file by `ctrl + s` and get exit from file `ctrl + x`.
++ Now here put your huggingface_hub API key in `key.py` file. and save file by `ctrl + s` and get exit from file `ctrl + x`.
 + Now all is set.

 + `python igptx.py`

-+ By this command IGptX will launch in your terminal.
-And now you are ready to ask any question to IGptX.
++ By this command IGPTX will launch in your terminal.
+And now you are ready to ask any question to IGPTX.
 Ask your question and get your answer.

 ## Note
 + To exit from tool just type `exit` or `bye` and hit ENTER.
 You will get exit from prompt.